-- ( ) Check the power supply over with the Power Supply Wiring Diagram to make sure all connections have been made correctly. - ( ) Check to see that all wiring connections have been soldered and that there are no "cold" solder joints. - ( ) Check to see that fuses F1 and F2 are installed and are in their proper location.

-NOTE: When going thru the following tests, do not proceed thru the checkout sequence if you have something that does not check correctly.
+- () Check the power supply over with the Power Supply Wiring Diagram to make sure all connections have been made correctly. - () Check to see that all wiring connections have been soldered and that there are no "cold" solder joints. - () Check to see that fuses F1 and F2 are installed and are in their proper location. - () NOTE: When going thru the following tests, do not proceed thru the checkout sequence if you have something that does not check correctly.
 Remove power and check the wiring first.
-If it looks OK, then reapply power and make whatever voltage measurements necessary to pin point the source of the problem.

-- ( ) WITH THE LINE CORD PLUG UNPLUGGED, use an ohmmeter to measure the resistance between lug strip TS-1 lug B on the chassis and each side of the line cord.
-It should measure infinite resistance (no continuity). - ( ) Remove the ohmmeter and plug the line cord into a wall outlet and check to see if the POWER switch lense is lit.
+If it looks OK, then reapply power and make whatever voltage measurements necessary to pinpoint the source of the problem. - () WITH THE LINE CORD PLUG UNPLUGGED, use an ohmmeter to measure the resistance between lug strip TS-1 lug B on the chassis and each side of the line cord.
+It should measure in-finite resistance (no continuity). - () Remove the ohmmeter and plug the line cord into a wall outlet and check to see if the POWER switch lense is lit.
 If not depress the power switch.
 It should light.
-If not, unplug the unit and recheck your wiring.

-NOTE: On this and following checks, when the power is ON, be sure not to come into physical contact with any AC power line connections such as those to the power switch on the front panel.

-( ) With the POWER still on measure the DC voltage across the, large electrolytic capacitor C3, which is clamped to the chassis.
-It should read somewhere between 7.5 to 9.5 volts DC.
+If not, unplug the unit and recheck your wiring. - () NOTE: On this and following checks, when the power is ON, be sure not to come into physical contact with any AC power line connections such as those to the power switch on the front panel. - () With the POWER still on measure the DC voltage across the large electrolytic capacitor C3, which is clamped to the chassis.
+It should read somewhere between 7.5 to 9.5 volts DC. - () Now, with the POWER still on, check the +7 to +8, -12 and +12 voltages right at the power supply board connector J1 using pin 9 as the ground reference.
+The MP-P Power Supply Schematic shows the pin configuration for the connector.
+The +7 to +8 voltage should measure between +7.5 to +9.5 VDC.
+The -12 and +12 voltages may vary from 12 to 15VDC.
+When making the voltage measurements on the power supply connector, be sure not to short any of the pins together. - () Unplug the unit and use the extra 100 Ω 1⁄2 watt resistor supplied with the power supply kit to discharge the large electrolytic capacitor, C3 mounted on the chassis base plate.
+Hold the resistor right across the capacitor's lugs for about ten seconds to fully discharge it. - () Check over the MP-B Mother board to see that all connections have been soldered and that there are no solder "bridges" or foil "breaks." - () Orient the MP-B Mother Board so its power connector aligns with JI on the edge of the chassis base plate and snap the board onto the nylon PC board supports.
+Make sure the board locks into place.

-Scanned and edited by Michael Holley Oct 1, 2000 Revised Aug.
-6, 2002 Southwest Technical Products Corporation Document Circa 1976
+Scanned and edited by Michael Holley Sep.
+17, 2000 Southwest Technical Products Corporation Document Circa 1978